sergueik/springboot_study/basic-value-straight/README.md

 Value got from the file
 ```

-during the test an entirely test specific `application.properties` will be used:
+during the test an alternate test-specific `application.properties` will be used by the application:

 ```java
 @Test